 - Have you or your partner had any problems with pregnancies or childbirth?

 Other questions to ask are:

 - What countries did our family come from?
-(Knowing this can help because some genetic diseases occur more often in certain population groups.
+(Knowing this can help because some heritable diseases occur more often in certain population groups.
 Also, different diets and living environments can influence the risks of developing certain diseases.)